medined/perl-5-by-example/perl_5_by_example/web-servers.md

 simple program can be expanded as needed to generate different forms based on which web page the user clicked feedback on.
 You need to create a second CGI script to process the results of the feedback form.

-<P>The next chapter, "<A href="ch22.htm">Internet
-Resources</A>," will direct you to some resources that are available on the Internet.
+[](./internet-resources.md) directs you to some resources that are available on the Internet.
 The chapter covers Usenet Newsgroups, web sites, and the IRC.

 ## Review Questions